 The apparent victory in Manbij came as the United Nations called for urgent aid access to Aleppo, warning that civilians there were at grave risk from severe water shortages and disease after fighting intensified for Syria's second city.

-Fears are growing for trapped civilians before what is expected to be an all-out battle for control of the city, a focal point of the five-year war.
+Fears are growing for trapped civilians ahead of what is expected to be an all-out battle for control of the city, a focal point of the five-year war.

 READ MORE: Battle rages in Aleppo

-Hundreds of thousands of civilians remain inside Aleppo, once Syria's economic heart.
+Hundreds of thousands of civilians remain inside Aleppo, once Syria's main economic hub.